Torroune/exp-userdesk-api/README.md

 ## 📝 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
-Feel free to use, share, and improve it!